agalue/scylladb-aws/README.md

 # ScyllaDB in AWS for OpenNMS

-This is a Test Environment to evaluate the performance of a Production Ready [ScyllaDB](https://www.scylladb.com/) Cluster using their AWS AMI against latest [OpenNMS](https://www.opennms.com/).
+This is a Test Environment to evaluate the performance of a Production Ready [ScyllaDB](https://www.scylladb.com/) Cluster using their AWS AMI (or [Cassandra](http://cassandra.apache.org) Cluster) against latest [OpenNMS Horizon](https://www.opennms.com/).

-The solution creates a 3 nodes ScyllaDB cluster using Storage Optimized Instances (i3).
+The solution creates a cluster using Storage Optimized Instances (i3).

-The OpenNMS instance will have PostgreSQL 10 embedded, as well as a customized keyspace for Newts designed for Multi-DC in mind using TWCS for the compaction strategy, which is the recommended configuration for production.
+The OpenNMS instances will have PostgreSQL 10 embedded, as well as a customized keyspace for Newts designed for Multi-DC in mind using TWCS for the compaction strategy, which is the recommended configuration for production.

 ## Installation and usage